pendragons-code/LISBDIE/README.md

   v8 Will aim at including arrays and manipulation of such features.
 This, however, will not be available for options that include copy and pasting.

   There will be a seperate repo for GUI variants of LISBDIE!

+  SOME IDIOT WENT ON TO USE THIS ON THE DISCORD BOT, [DANK MEMER](https://dankmemer.lol/).
+SHOULD YOU GET BANNED FOR MAKING A STUPID DECISION AS SUCH, DON'T BLAME ME!
+FURTHERMORE, THIS GUY DID NOT USE STANDARD DEVIATION.
+SO THIS DUMBASS REALLY LOOKED LIKE A BOT (Yes, I implemented this feature for another reason, which can be exploited here, which I am telling you DON'T DICK AROUND WITH IT.
+IT IS NOT MY FAULT IF YOU GET BANNED AND I ADVICE YOU AGAINST USING IT FOR THIS PURPOSE!!!!!!).

 # bad code: